AminAliari/fluid-simulation/README.md

 - https://wickedengine.net/2018/05/21/scalabe-gpu-fluid-simulation/

 ## License
 The project's license is MIT.
 The Forge middleware uses Apache 2.0.
-However, other third parties used by it use their respective licenses.
-Also, AMD SortLib license is MIT.
+However, other third parties used by it use their own respective licenses.
+Finally, AMD's SortLib license is MIT.